DRESS: A Continuous Framework for Structural Graph Refinement: Introduction

 \section{Introduction}

 A fundamental task in graph analysis is to assign to each graph a compact descriptor that is \emph{canonical} (isomorphic graphs receive the same descriptor), \emph{discriminative} (non-isomorphic graphs receive different descriptors whenever possible), and \emph{cheap to compute}.
-Existing approaches fall into two broad categories: discrete combinatorial methods, such as the Weisfeiler--Leman (WL) hierarchy \cite{weisfeiler1968reduction, cai1992optimal}, which partition vertex tuples into color classes at $\mathcal{O}(n^{k+1})$ cost for level $k$; and learned representations, such as message-passing neural networks \cite{xu2019how, morris2019weisfeiler}, which require labeled training data and offer no worst-case guarantees.
+Existing approaches fall into two broad categories: discrete combinatorial methods, such as the Weisfeiler--Leman (WL) hierarchy \cite{weisfeiler1968reduction, cai1992optimal}, for which a naive refinement round at level $k$ costs $\mathcal{O}(n^{k+1})$ and the total runtime is $\mathcal{O}(T_{k\text{-WL}} \cdot n^{k+1})$ after $T_{k\text{-WL}}$ rounds to stabilization; and learned representations, such as message-passing neural networks \cite{xu2019how, morris2019weisfeiler}, which require labeled training data and offer no worst-case guarantees.

+We use the WL hierarchy as a standard expressiveness scale for refinement-based graph invariants; our comparison is relative to that scale and does not presuppose a complete characterization of the graphs distinguished by either WL or DRESS.

 DRESS is a parameter-free, continuous dynamical system on \emph{edges} that converges to a unique fixed point of real-valued structural similarities, producing a canonical fingerprint vector for any graph.
-The Original-DRESS equation \cite{castrillo2018dynamicstructuralsimilaritygraphs} achieves this deterministically at $\mathcal{O}(m \cdot d_{\max})$ per iteration with guaranteed convergence (Birkhoff contraction), numerical stability (all values in $[0,2]$), and no learnable parameters.
-As a consequence of its mathematical structure, Original-DRESS is provably at least as expressive as 2-WL (Section~4), at a fraction of the cost ($\mathcal{O}(m \cdot d_{\max})$ vs.\ $\mathcal{O}(n^3)$).
+The Original-DRESS equation \cite{castrillo2018dynamicstructuralsimilaritygraphs} achieves this deterministically at $\mathcal{O}(m \cdot d_{\max})$ per iteration and $\mathcal{O}(I \cdot m \cdot d_{\max})$ total runtime after convergence, with numerical stability (all values in $[0,2]$) and no learnable parameters.
+The expressiveness comparison with WL is discussed in Section~4 and the runtime comparison in Section~\ref{sec:complexity}.